 - Pour in the wine to deglaze the pot and use a spatula to scrape the bottom.

 - Add the barley, garlic, tomato paste, thyme, paprika, chili flakes, and soy sauce.
 Pour in the beef stock and water.
+Return the pre-seared beef to the pot.
 Stir everything through and Cancel the Saute.

 - Secure and lock the lid.
 Set to Manual/Pressure Cook and for 25 minutes on HIGH pressure.